emmanuel-reorg/aws-devops-reorg/README.md

 run in your terminal : **terraform destroy**

 Review the proposed changes and type yes to confirm and proceed.

-**Best Practices**
-Use Variables: Define variables in variables.tf to make your configuration flexible and reusable.
-Provide default values where appropriate and use terraform.tfvars or environment variables to set sensitive or environment-specific values.
-State Management: Store your Terraform state remotely (e.g., in an S3 bucket) to enable collaboration and ensure state consistency.
-Version Control: Commit your Terraform configuration files to version control, but never commit sensitive information such as AWS credentials or Terraform state files.

 # **Terraform Pipeline Execution using Actions**